mooahmad/prestaconcept.github.io/presta-cms-core/developer-guide/installation.md

 ### Update your Kernel

-Next, be sure to enable these bundles in your AppKernel.php file:
+Next, be sure to enable these bundles in your /app/AppKernel.php file:

 {% highlight php %}
 <?php